1010todd/Mega-Freight/README.md

 Link: https://github.com/samrocketman/endless-sky/releases/tag/continuous-with-plugins

-This plugin have a few debug functionality which can be unlocked with Omnis cheat/developer plugin.
+This plugin have a few debug functionality and unobtainable ships which can be unlocked with Omnis cheat/developer plugin.

 Link: https://github.com/Adde-Endless-Sky-Mods/-Omnis